arpithasc/Diet-Recommender-System/README.md

 AI isn't just about robots and sci-fi  it’s about small, smart changes that make everyday life smoother.
 From what you watch to how you shop or even how you learn, AI is already making an impact.

 And the best part?
 You don’t need to be a techie to benefit from it.
-You’re already part of the AI era  just by using your phone, streaming a show, or asking, “Hey Google…”
+You’re already part of the AI era  just by using your phone, streaming a show, or asking, “Hey Google”